Bill Vander Zalm: Leadership of British Columbia Reform Party

 Vander Zalm returned to politics in November 1999 when he was acclaimed as leader of the Reform Party of British Columbia.

-Shortly after, he ran for office by running in a December 1999 by-election in Delta South, but finished second, with 32.91% of the vote behind BC Liberal Party candidate Val Roddick, who received 59.63%, with the governing NDP finishing in a distant fourth place with just 2.44%, their worst showing ever.
+Shortly after, he ran in a December 1999 provincial by-election in Delta South, but finished second with 32.91% of the vote behind BC Liberal Party candidate Val Roddick, who received 59.63%.
+The BC Green Party came in third place and the governing NDP finished in a distant fourth place with just 2.44%, their worst showing ever.

 He attempted to orchestrate a merger of the Reform Party with other right-wing parties, but ran into stiff opposition.
 Vander Zalm and supporters within the party would later merge with several other small right-wing parties to form the British Columbia Unity Party.
 The Reform Party was de-registered as a BC political party in 2001 and Vander Zalm retired from politics.
 He now lives in Ladner.